 What is counseling?

-Simply stated, counseling is any relationship in which one person is helping another person to better understand and solve some problem.
-Friends and relatives provide a type of counseling, as do clergy, academic advisors, teachers, and many others.
-The staff at the University Counseling Service are different from others who may offer counseling because of their extensive training in psychology and human behavior.
+Simply stated, counseling is any relationship in which one person is helping another person to better understand and solve a problem.
+Friends and relatives provide a type of counseling, as do clergy, academic advisers, teachers, and many others.
+The staff at the ACU Counseling Center are different from others who may offer counseling because of their extensive training in psychology and human behavior.
 They have a broad range of experience in developing "helping relationships" and working with many different situations.

 How much will it cost?

-The cost is $10.00 per visit for all clients.
+Each 50 minute counseling session costs $25.
 Payment is due at time of service.
-Students have the option of paying by cash, check, or charging their account.
+Clients have the option of paying by cash, check, credit or debit card, or charging their ACU Banner account.

-Initial appointments can be scheduled by coming by our office in McKinzie Hall, main level, east end and filling out an intake form or the online Intake Form.
-Efforts are made to schedule new clients within 48 hours of their requests for services.
+Initial appointments can be scheduled by coming by our office in the Medical and Counseling Care Center, and filling out an intake on one of our iPads.
+You also have the option of filling out the online intake form.
+If you are on campus and on the ACU network.
+Efforts are made to schedule new clients within 48 hours of their request for services.
 The clinic director reviews each file and selects the therapist with expertise and an appointment slot that are the best fit for you.
 Follow-up sessions will be scheduled through your therapist.
 The most critical factor in a therapeutic relationship is confidentiality.
 We, as health care professionals, join with the administration of this university in affirming your right to privacy.